- Fan Zone

 “The moment that Rory was named Athlete of the Year, the entire building gave him a standing ovation,” Gaube said.
 “This was not some ordinary standing ovation.
 It must have lasted five minutes.
 Rory was always so humble and so calm and collected, but at that moment I could tell how touched he was by the support and overwhelming level of solidarity that was displayed within the Event Center.
 This was just a small display of respect and admiration for all that Rory had accomplished and done for our Athletic Department.”

 “It caught me off guard,” Quiller said.
 “I had won the award a couple times before and the protocol was walk up, accept the trophy, take a picture and return to my seat.
 This was different, and I was eventually asked to say some words.
 I don’t remember what I said, but I do remember thinking of my parents who were watching from home and thinking that I better not embarrass them.”

 “I was one of the first people to stand up for him,” Jezik said.
 “When I saw everyone else around me standing up, it just gave my chills.
 It was great to see that everyone knew what a deserving person Rory was of that and every award he has gotten.”

 “I do remember that night and the standing ovation he received,” Thompson said.
-“My main thought on is that the applause he received was due 50 percent to his success as an athlete and 50 percent because of his character as a person.”
+“The applause he received was due 50 percent to his success as an athlete and 50 percent because of his character as a person.”

 Quiller’s collegiate career ended in 2008 but his pole vaulting career did not.
 He qualified for the U.S. Olympic Trials in both 2008 and 2012.
 At the second meet, he was eighth overall.